Nemanja Radoja

-Nemanja Radoja (Немања Радоја, /sh/; born 6 February 1993) is a Serbian professional footballer who plays as a defensive midfielder.
+Nemanja Radoja (Немања Радоја, /sh/; born 6 February 1993) is a Serbian professional footballer who plays as a defensive midfielder for Super League Greece club Iraklis.

 Club career

 Vojvodina

 Born in Novi Sad, Radoja grew up in neighboring Veternik, and graduated from Vojvodina's youth setup.
 Following the footsteps of his older brother, Stefan, he started training football.
 Radoja was promoted to the first team in summer 2011 but later moved on loan to third tier club ČSK Čelarevo.
 He signed a new five-year professional contract with the Vojvodina on 8 March 2012 before moving on loan to fellow third division club Cement Beočin.

 Radoja played his first match as a professional on 18 August 2012, coming on as a late substitute in a 1–0 away victory against Spartak.
 He scored his first professional goal on 17 April 2013, netting FK Vojvodina's only one in a Serbian Cup semifinal 1–1 draw against OFK Beograd (2–1 on aggregate), thus taking the club to the finals.

 Radoja played regularly for Voša in the 2012–13 campaign, appearing in 22 matches (16 starts, 1553 minutes of action) and helping his club to finish in the third position.
 He maintained his starting place in the following season, appearing in 25 matches, as well as being selected in the league's best XI.